MaksymT17/aquamarine/readme.md

 _Activity with the usage of current SW, which can be recognized as violations of privacy laws also not allowed._

-_For quesstions or suggestions: benzin.pump@gmail.com_
+_For quesstions or suggestions please send private message or email_